RapidSoftwareSolutions/Marketplace-GroupMe-Package/README.md

 | requests   | List       | One request is object where user_id is the new owner who must be active member of a group specified by group_id.

 ## GroupMe.addMembers
 Add members to a group.
-The response includes a results_id that's used in the results request.
+The response includes a results_id that`s used in the results request.

 | Field      | Type       | Description
 |------------|------------|----------